-Continued from Page 1

-man riding, while his son has to
+Finally, another villager made this observation, "Look at that old man riding while his son has to walk.

-walk.
 How cruel!"
-Mullah

-rubbed his beard, shook his

-head and said to himself, "You

-can't please any of the people

-any of the time."
+Mullah rubbed his beard, shook his head and said to himself, "You can't please any of the people any of the time."